SuPPoLzZ/Python-oo-Daniel-Lasecki-school/environment-setup/git_tutorial.md

 > I can see all workspace files, but where is the local repository located?
 All commits are stored inside .git directory in either current folder or any parent folder (where you created or cloned the repo into) that contains .git folder.
 If none is found, you get error message `fatal: not a git repository`

+### 2. Git project setup with GitLab

-In a more complex setup there are more than one repository. git is a <b>distributed version control</b> system, meaning that all connected repositories contain full version history and there is no named central repository.
-In lab setup  you have two identical repositories, one local repository in your development VM and other remote repository at TUAS gitlab service.
+In a more complex setup there are more than one repository.
+Git is a <b>distributed version control</b> system, meaning that all connected repositories contain full version history and there is no named central repository.
+In <b>your project setup</b> you will have two identical repositories, one local repository in your development VM and other remote repository at TUAS gitlab service.
 Both repositories contain full version history (when properly synced), so the setup acts as backup as well.
 The repositories are synced using `push` and `pull` operations.

 ```mermaid